-With Kyle Kuzma in lead role, Wizards hold on for 103-94 win over Pistons
+With Kyle Kuzma in lead role, Wizards hold on for win over Pistons

 Rui Hachimura left the game early in the second quarter and did not return because of a sprained right ankle.
 The Wizards forward knocked down a three-pointer from the right wing and landed on Bagley’s foot.
 Bagley was called for a flagrant foul because he did not give Hachimura enough space to land.

 Hachimura did not leave the game immediately but later walked to the locker room and never returned.
+Unseld didn’t get into details but called it a pretty good sprain.